Pacific Rocky Intertidal Monitoring

 Extensive efforts have been made to ensure that online data are accurate and up to date; however because of the magnitude of this program, some errors may have been missed.
 Before using these data for analysis or presentation, please make a Data Request to ensure that trends and patterns are interpreted correctly.

-The Pacific Rocky Intertidal Monitoring Program website and associated data summaries and graphs have been developed by the Rocky Intertidal Research Group at University of California, Santa Cruz.
+This website and associated data summaries and graphs have been developed by the rocky intertidal research group at University of California, Santa Cruz.
 The Principal Investigator for this group is Pete Raimondi.
 For any questions concerning this website, please contact Melissa Miner and Rani Gaddam.

 For web related issues, please contact Rani Gaddam.